roeybiran/personal-website/src/content/apps/finbar/index.md

 Traverse through the most complex menu bar hierarchies with just a few keystrokes: Finbar turns every menu bar into a browsable outline, just like the Finder does for your file system.
 Plus, selecting menu items containing other items will narrow down the results just to the nested items.

-<video width="1350" height="860" src="/finbar/videos/navigation.mp4" poster="/finbar/videos/navigation.jpg" autoplay controls loop muted playsinline ></video>
+<video width="1350" height="860" src="/finbar/videos/navigation.mp4" poster="/finbar/videos/navigation.jpg" autoplay loop muted playsinline ></video>

 :::